Localizing multipartite entanglement with local and global measurements: Entanglement localization measures

-That is, the MEA of $|\Psi\rangle$ is the maximum amount of entanglement, on average, that can be localized onto the subsystems in $B$ by performing measurements on the subsystems in $A$.
+That is, the MEA of $|\Psi\rangle$ is the maximum amount of entanglement, on average, that can be localized onto the subsystems in $B$ by performing rank-one projective measurements on the subsystems in $A$ that are \textit{global} in the sense that their measurement operators may be entangled across multiple subsystems in $A$.
 This definition is a direct generalization of the bipartite entanglement of assistance~\cite{Divincenzo1998, Lausten2003, Smolin2005, Gour2006}.

-Since joint measurements are operationally burdensome, it is practically relevant to restrict to \textit{local} projective measurement on the $A$ subsystems.
-For this purpose, we define $\mathcal{P}_{\mathrm{local}}$ to be the collection of all post-measurement ensembles produced by rank-one projective measurements whose operators assume a tensor product form with respect to the subsystems in $A$.
-We then define the \textit{localizable multipartite entanglement} (LME) of $|\Psi\rangle$ with respect to $E$ to be
+Since global measurements are operationally burdensome, it is practically relevant to restrict to \textit{local} projective measurement on the $A$ subsystems.
+For this reason, we define the \textit{localizable multipartite entanglement} (LME) of $|\Psi\rangle$ by

+Here, we restrict the optimization in \eqref{eq:eoa-def} to rank-one projective that are \textit{local} in the sense that their measurement operators necessarily assume a tensor product form with respect to the subsystems in $A$.
 As with the MEA, this definition is a direct generalization of the bipartite localizable entanglement~\cite{Verstraete-LE, Popp-LE}.
 Naturally, the LME and MEA are highly dependent on the choice of entanglement measure $E$ and the set of measured-out systems $A$.
 To avoid over-encumbering our notation, we will make the choice of subsystems $A$ clear from the context in what follows.